 Due to digestion rates and amino acid compositions, protein sources also have a different impact on muscle protein synthesis, the process in which your body builds muscle.

 10 foods high in amino acids

 Milk contains both whey and casein protein and can be viewed as nature’s very own protein blend.
 A pint of milk will contain around 19.3g of protein and 8g of EAAs, making it a great post-workout drink or an easy on the go drink high in amino acids.4

-As well as the protein content, milk also provides a high source of calcium which is vitally important for bone health and muscle contraction.4
+As well as the protein content, milk also provides a high source of calcium which is vitally important for muscle contraction.4